Gilead posts higher profit, strong hepatitis C drug sales

 Sales of hepatitis C drug Sovaldi, which was approved by U.S. regulators in early December, totaled $139.4 million for the quarter.

-Gilead declined to estimate 2014 sales of the drug but said demand is strong and broadly based.
+Gilead declined to estimate 2014 sales of the drug but said demand is strong.
 “We’ve got a well-tolerated, highly effective cure,” said Kevin Young, head of commercial operations at Gilead.
 “This is transformational medicine.”

 RBC Capital Markets analyst Michael Yee said he expects 2014 Sovaldi sales of $6 billion.